CREATING A PODCAST IN GARAGEBAND

 - Type "garageband" in the search bar, and once found, download the application

-- Once downloaded, we're ready to start working inside the application
+- Once downloaded, you are ready to start working inside the application

 Setting up your project

-Open the application, and open up a new “Empty Project.”
+Open the application, and a new “Empty Project”.

 You will then see a second screen that asks your track type.
-Under the 'Audio' tab. select the microphone.
+Under the 'Audio' tab. select the box with the image of a microphone.
 This will allow you to record directly into GarageBand, as well as permit you to import external audio files.